TobiasPSP/doneland_sources/Components/Network/ENC28J60/README.md

 # ENC28J60 Ethernet Controller

-> A Robust Board For Permanently Wiring Your Device To A Network
+> A Robust Controller Found On Many Boards To Permanently Wire Your Device To A Network

 This is a popular *Ethernet* controller that is used on a number of breakout boards.